clayc03/eli-king-fitness/README.md

 * The Navigation bar is consistant on each page:

-    * The logo is on the left side, clicking on the logo will navigate the user back to the home   pageas.
+    * The logo is on the left side, clicking on the logo will navigate the user back to the home   pages.
     * The menu list on the right side consists of four links to each page:
         * Home
         * Meet Eli